Skip to main content

 payload = {

-"input": "$INPUT_VIDEO_FILE_NAME", # Path to the video file in the bucket you want to upload
+"input": "$INPUT_VIDEO_FILE_NAME", # Path to input video in the bucket

 "access_key": "$ACCESS_KEY", # Access key of the bucket